Abhi12072003singh/to-do-app/README.md

 ## 💡 How to Use

+1. go to this http://abhi12072003singh.github.io/to-do-app/ or
-1. Clone or download the repository.
+1. Clone or download the repository
 2. Open `index.html` in a browser.
 3. Type a task in the input box.
 4. Press **Enter** or click **Add Task**.